Skip to content

 2. Change the hardware in your kitchen or bathroom

-This is one of the easiest projects you can do and requires little skill.
+This is one of the easiest and simple home improvements you can do and requires little skill.
 By adding new hardware to your kitchen and bathroom will make a quick improvement and freshen them up nicely.
 To save yourself extra work take note of the distance between the existing fitting holes or better yet take your current hardware with you when shopping for new, to make sure it will fit.

 Check out our recent article on Kitchen Cabinet Knobs and handles.